boldflight/BibleConverter/test_EPUB/output/jer.md

 They will be too numerous to count.
 [24] Poor dear Egypt will be put to shame.
 She will be handed over to the people from the north.’”
-[25] The Lord of Heaven’s Armies, the God of Israel, says, “I will punish Amon, the god of Thebes.
+[25] The **Lord** of Heaven’s Armies, the God of Israel, says, “I will punish Amon, the god of Thebes.
 I will punish Egypt, its gods, and its kings.
 I will punish Pharaoh and all who trust in him.
 [26] I will hand them over to Nebuchadnezzar and his troops, who want to kill them.
 But later on, people will live in Egypt again as they did in former times.
-I, the Lord, affirm it!”
+I, the **Lord**, affirm it!”

 ### A Promise of Hope for Israel